 To study Classical Greek in the Sixth Form is to embark on a course of study now offered by very few schools but which is held in the very highest regard by employers and universities.
 Those who have studied Greek to a high level are regarded as being academically ambitious and able to rise to a challenge.
-Whilst many students will choose Greek alongside Latin as they prepare to study Classics at university, others opt for the subject for both the intellectual challenge it offers and the insight it provides into one of the Western world’s foundational cultures.
+Whilst many students will choose Greek alongside Latin as they prepare to study Classics at university, others opt for the subject for both the intellectual challenge it offers and the insight it provides into one of the Western world’s foundation cultures.

 Studying Greek within the Sixth Form requires students to become confident linguists as well as critical analysts of literature written in the language.
-Over the two years of the Sixth Form course, students should expect to read texts by such authors as Homer, Sophocles, Euripides, Plato and Thucydides, and thereby to become immersed in the myth, history and culture of the Greek world.
+Over the two years of the Sixth Form course, students should expect to read texts by such authors as Homer, Sophocles, Euripides, Herodotus and Thucydides, and thereby to become immersed in the myth, history and culture of the Greek world.
 Teachers pass on their own expertise in Greek grammar as well as their enthusiasm for the different literary texts.

 In almost every case those wishing to study Greek in the Sixth Form will need to have taken Classical Greek at GCSE.
 Although many students will study Latin alongside Greek in the Sixth Form, it is quite possible to study Greek without Latin.